Smartphones and Sleep – Your Enemy and Your Friend?

 Smartphone for Better Rest

 Wait, didn’t we just tell you “Smartphone bad!” when it comes to getting sleep?
 Yes, we did.
 And, yes, they do.
 But smartphones don’t have to lead to your physical downfall.
 Used wisely, well before you jump in bed for the night, they also have useful resources to help you sleep better.
+So following read about the good side of smartphones and sleep.

 For example, iOS 9.3 and higher have a function called Night Shift.
 It’ll turn the bad blue and white lights on the iPhone into warmer tones starting at sunset.
 Your phone won’t be in a constant state of jacking you up before bedtime.

 The Bedtime feature housed in your Clock app will record how much sleep you get.
 (This article also includes the sleep recommendations by age group from the National Sleep Foundation.)
 The app will recommend a specific bedtime for you.
+So use your smartphone and sleep.

 Another app called Beddit analyzes the quality of your sleep—when you fall asleep and wake up; how much you’re tossing and turning plus your heart rate, snoring, etc. If you know the problems, there may be a practical solution, like a better mattress, or seeing a doctor for possible asthma or sleep apnea.